Officials twice halt Bulgaria-England Euro qualifier for racist chants | DW | 14.10.2019

 "We know it's an unacceptable situation.
 I think we've managed to make two statements, really, by winning the game but also we've raised the awareness of everybody to the situation," Southgate said.

-The British Football Association (FA) released a statement condemning the abuse and said it would petition European football's governing body UEFA to "investigate as a matter of urgency."
+The English Football Association (FA) released a statement condemning the abuse and said it would petition European football's governing body UEFA to "investigate as a matter of urgency."

 Read more: The persistent problem of racism in football